InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

-This repository is responsible for the container image that implements the event-streaming service of the Squonk2 AS platform and is deployed to the Namespace of the AS to service internal requests from the API to create, delete and connect to the internal messaging bus to stream events to a client.
+This repository is responsible for the container image that implements the event-streaming service of the Squonk2 AS platform and is deployed to the Namespace of the AS to service internal requests from the API to create, delete and manager Event Streams for client applications.
+Clients interact with the AS API to create and delete Event Streams, but is this application that is responsible for the WebSocket endpoints and for delivery of events to the client.

-The implementation is based on Python and the [FastAPI] framework, offering _public_ WebSockets managed by an _internal_ API using the following (required)
+The implementation is based on Python and the [FastAPI] framework, offering _public_ WebSockets managed by an _internal_ API (that the AS uses) and provides the following (required) endpoints: -
-endpoints: -

     /event-stream/version/ GET
     /event-stream/ POST